heberjosias/heberjosias/README.md

 <img width="20%" align="right" alt="Github" src="https://heberjosias.com/img/space.svg" />

 ### Hi there, I'm Heber Josías 👋
-Self-taught web developer & data analyst 💻 from México I always want to learn more, do more, and be more.
+Senior web developer, data analyst and data science padawan 💻 I always want to learn more, do more, and be more.
 I’m hard working, passionate, and also a fast learner!💡

 You can find me 🔭